This file outlines the policy on reviews for the Mercury system.

 git diffor by creating series of commits and using

 git format-patch(see the git documentation for details).
 You will need to edit the files that format-patch generates to modify the subject line (see below), and to duplicate this line within the e-mail's body.
-If you create a diff then new files should be appended verbatim to the end of the diff, with descriptions indicating the name of the file.
+If you create a diff, then new files should be appended verbatim to the end of the diff, with descriptions indicating the name of the file.
+XXX why not git add -N?

 git format-patchthen you can use